JoelQ/testing-in-isolation/presentation.md

 ^But first, we need to address the elephant in the room.

-^What exactly are we testing?
+^What exactly are we testing in a unit test?

 ---